dliu18/LightGCN/code/README.md

 Assumes that the training and testing data have interactions for each user.
 The user ids are exactly {0, ..., n_user - 1} with no ommissions

+The high high group is interesting: normalizing items improved performance The high low group: let's see what normalizing users does?
+It appears that including all positives helped?